aaronpk/QuartzDB/README.md

 The ".meta" files are for storing information about the data file.
 Currently the only thing in the meta file is line 1 contains the number of lines in the data file.

+There is also a file in the root of the data folder containing the date of the last date seen.
+This is for quickly retrieving the last n records in the database without having to search the filesystem for all files.

 Indexes